Gamrlord896/WHSTechNotes/journal.md

 they just find any data
 # September 23, 2024
 1. Determining how accurately calculation are performed, particuary with decimal values
+# October 21, 2024
+1.By useing
+algorithms, date, and computational power to simulate human intelligence and perform tasks that typically require human thought
+2.AI can perform repetitive, high-volume tasks reliably and without fatigue